Utilities for handling handler parameters.

 Type alias for a tuple element with decay applied.

-This template alias retrieves the type of the I-th element in the tuple type A, and then applies std::decay_t
+This template alias retrieves the type of the I-th element in the tuple type A, and then applies std::decay_t to remove any references and cv-qualifiers.

 - Template Parameters